openshift/enhancements/enhancements/machine-api/control-plane-set.md

     minimal
   - The failure policy will be to fail closed, as such, when the webhook is down, no update operations will succeed
   - The Kube API server operator already detects failing webhooks and as such will identify the issue early
+  - The ControlPlaneSet is not a critical cluster operator.
+Everything done by the operator described here can be done manually to the machine(set) objects.

 #### Support Procedures